ChordPro/chordpro/docs/content/Directives-env_grid.md

 * `:|` stop repeat bar line
 * `:|:` combined stop/start repeat bar line

-Each line must start and end with a bar line.
-However, the last bar line may be followed by comment text that is included in the grid for display purposes.
+Each line should contain at least one bar line symbol.
+Everything before the first bar line will be put in the left margin, and everythinh following the last bar symbol will be put in the right margin.
+If the line doesn't contain a bar symbol it is printed completely in the left margin.

 Other symbols that can be used: